RocketChat/Rocket.Chat/README.md

 [See the Rocket.Chat master readme][readme] for information on modifying and deploying.
-The descriptions below will only detail the variations on this fork, as it relates to Blockstack and decentralisation features.
+The descriptions below will only detail the variations on this fork, as it relates to Blockstack and decentralization features.

 ### Demo already!